certara/pyDarwin/docs/Example3.rst

 this example involves Michaelis-Menten, whereas the previous examples were linear.
 The token groups/set are quite complex.

-While the search space is small (324 models), we'll perform an :ref:`Exhaustive search<EX_desc>`.
+While the search space is small (324 models), we'll perform an :ref:`exhaustive search<EX_desc>`.
 Because of the complexity of the model and the
 ODE solution,  model run times are long.
 For faster search, the FO method is used.

 ******************